Sanjay Leela Bhansali: Early work and success (1989–2005)

+Professional setback and expansion (2007–2012)

-Bhansali's next film Saawariya (2007) was met with sharp criticism and poor collections at the box office.
-In 2008, Bhansali staged the opera Padmavati, an adaption of the 1923 ballet written by Albert Roussel.
+Bhansali's next film, the musical romance Saawariya (2007) was met with mixed reviews and poor collections at the box office.
+In 2008, Bhansali staged the opera Padmavati, an adaptation of the 1923 ballet written by Albert Roussel.
 The show premiered in Paris at the prestigious Théâtre du Châtelet and next at the Festival dei Due Mondi, where it received "fifteen minutes of standing ovation and seven curtain calls at the end of the first show."
 Bhansali received highly positive reviews from international critics for his work.
 In 2010, Bhansali released Guzaarish, starring Hrithik Roshan and Aishwarya Rai, in which he also made his debut in music direction.
-The film received mixed reviews from critics, but could not perform well at the box office.
-Guzaarish earned him a Best Director nomination at Filmfare.
+The film received positive reviews from critics, and was an above average performer at the box office.
+Guzaarish earned him a nomination for the Filmfare Award for Best Director.
 In 2011, he became a judge on the Indian music talent show X Factor India Season 1.
 The same year, he also produced the musical comedy My Friend Pinto, which received negative reviews and tanked at the box office.
 In 2012, Bhansali produced Rowdy Rathore, a remake of the Telugu film Vikramarkudu, starring Akshay Kumar and Sonakshi Sinha and directed by Prabhu Deva.
 The film received mixed reviews from critics and became a major commercial success, with Box Office India labelling it as a blockbuster.
-The following year, he produced Shirin Farhad Ki Toh Nikal Padi, which also received mixed reviews, but could not perform well at the box office.
+The following year, he produced the romantic comedy Shirin Farhad Ki Toh Nikal Padi, which also received positive reviews, but could not perform well at the box office.